dgroomes/http-client-server-playground/README.md

 NOTE: This is currently being re-tooled as an "http-client-server-playground".
 See the Wish List section.
 This is a work-in-progress.

-📚 Learning and exploring Apache HTTP Components <https://hc.apache.org/index.html>.
+📚 Learning and exploring various HTTP client and servers in the JVM eco-system: Netty, Jetty, Apache HTTP Components.

 ## Structure